 At the beginning of the new school year, each class will discuss and develop their own Class Rules.
 The class rules will be phrased as affirmations to encourage a positive ethos and to model to children which behaviour we want to see rather than that we do not.
-The class rules will be based around our whole school golden rules.
 We will not use behaviour management displays where children's names are publically displayed on clouds, rainbows or by happy and sad faces or next to ticks and crosses.
 We know that these type of behaviour systems can be detrimental to children's self-image, set low expectations and routinely advertise they type of behaviour we don't want to see.